SanderHermans02/keepscore-frontend/README.md

-# Examenopdracht Front-end Web Development

-- Student: Sander Hermans
-- Studentennummer: 202073918
-- E-mailadres: sander.hermans@student.hogent.be
+# KeepScore

-## Vereisten
+## Requirements
-Ik verwacht dat volgende software reeds geïnstalleerd is:
+Following software has to be installed:

 - [Yarn](https://yarnpkg.com)
 # Getting Started with Create React App